Responsible Gambling

 If you answered "yes" to even one of these questions, consider setting stricter limits on your gambling or speaking to a professional.
 If you answered "yes" to three or more, please contact one of the support services below.

 Set a maximum amount you can deposit per day, week, or month.
 Once you hit the limit, the casino blocks further deposits until the period resets.
-Set this before your first session — not after a losing streak.
+Set this before your first session, not after a losing streak.

-My recommendation: Set a weekly limit that you'd be comfortable losing entirely.
+Our recommendation: Set a weekly limit that you'd be comfortable losing entirely.
 If losing that amount would affect your daily life, the limit is too high.

-Set a reminder that pops up after a certain amount of playing time — typically 30, 60, or 90 minutes.
+Set a reminder that pops up after a certain amount of playing time: typically 30, 60, or 90 minutes.
 Some casinos make these easy to dismiss (bad).
 The best implementations pause your gameplay and require you to actively choose to continue.

 Periodic popups showing your session duration, total wagered, and net win/loss.
 Ontario-licensed casinos are required to offer these.
 When you see you've been playing for 3 hours and are down C$200, it's much harder to tell yourself "just five more minutes."